zpconn/zachconn/resume.markdown

 *	First place, computer programming event, Missouri State University Pummill Math Relays. *2005, 2006, 2007, 2008*.

 	- The competition involved developing artificial intelligence for virtual robots which would fight each other in a simulated two-dimensional arena (using the Robocode platform).
+[Open-source GitHub repository](https://github.com/zpconn/RoboFuehrer) for one of my entries.

 *	Missouri Bright Flight Scholar (99th percentile ACT score).